Controls on chemicals in food

 - sweeteners - used to replace sugar in certain foods, eg energy reduced products

-Food additives and EU legislation
+Food additives and legislation

 Only food additives listed on the European Union (EU) approved list may be used in food.
 Most additives are restricted to certain foods at maximum specified levels.
 EU law states that additives used in foods must be labelled clearly in the list of ingredients, with their functional class and either by name or by an E number.